RedhaAmedi/smart-plant-monitor/README.md

 # 🌿 Smart Plant Monitor for Bougainvillea

 A little project I made to keep an eye on my bougainvillea plant using an ESP32.
-It measures soil moisture, temperature, humidity, and light - then sends updates straight to my Telegram so I don’t have to guess when it needs water or more sun.
+It measures soil moisture, temperature, humidity, and light, then sends updates straight to my Telegram so I don’t have to guess when it needs water or more sun.

 I had a spare DHT22 sensor from an old project lying around, so I put it to good use here for temperature and humidity.